 The final taught year of the programme concentrates on the practice of performing arts by the class.
 Although consideration is given to historical and contemporary approaches, the overriding focus is now on producing from within the group’s internal resources largely or completely original presentations for public performance.
 Whereas in the previous two years all members of the class have practised in turns the six rotating roles, in the final year the roles are assigned by the programme teaching team on the basis of individual abilities and proclivities identified in each student over the preceding semesters.
 Master class presentations are provided by established actors, dancers and directors, giving the class the opportunity to engage directly with those who have had significant experience in various aspects of the performing arts.
 These presentations are combined with workshop classes which prepare the student for participation in the performing arts industry, with sessions offering guidance by experienced practitioners on matters such as curriculum vitae and headshot preparation, interview and audition preparation and mock auditions.

 Throughout the course of their study participants are involved in a number of didactic and illustrative performance exercises, culminating in the showcase performances at the end of each academic year.
 The teaching staff provide guidance and advice in the preparation of these performances.
 At the same time the class is ultimately responsible for all aspects of the performance, and assessment is based both on individual execution of assigned roles and on the performance of the group as a whole.
 The process of development of responsibility and preparedness for a career in the performing arts culminates in the 1200-hour internship, completed as a fourth year or incrementally in the course of the three years during summer and other breaks.
-The internship is sourced by the College and is rigorously supervised and assessed, with regular meetings required with the College supervisor to monitor progress and on-site learning, and final assessment achieved by way of a detailed report.
+As an alternative to the internship, with the approval of the head of programme students may undertake the Production and performance project, in which with other students from the group a major performance project is developed, rehearsed and documented in a portfolio over the course of the year and delivered in the summer.

-The programme is made up of the following components:
+The programme is made up of the following components:/p>

 45 credits minimum from the performing arts major, including